Chapter 15: Cheminformatics with RDKit#

 15.3.2 Counting and Generating Isomers#

 Another interesting feature of RDKit is the ability to determine the number of stereoisomers possible for a given structure and to generate the different isomers.
 In both these applications, RDKit treats any explicitly assigned stereocenter as fixed and will not allow it to be changed.
 For example, below we will again look at (2S, 3E)-pent-3-en-2-ol.
-Because the structure already designates this an (2S, 3E) isomer, the stereochemistry of the chiral center and alkene cannot be changed.
+Because the structure already designates this as the (2S, 3E) isomer, the stereochemistry of the chiral center and alkene cannot be changed.
 As a result, when using the GetStereoisomerCount() method from the EnumerateStereoisomers module, it returns a 1 indicating that there is only one stereoisomer possible with these constraints.

 Chem.EnumerateStereoisomers.GetStereoisomerCount(pentenol)